 Etymology:

-The word “energetic” comes from the Greek word energeia, which means activity or operation.
-First of all, energeia was derived from energos, meaning active or working.
-Over time, this Greek term influenced Latin and eventually made its way into Old French.
-Moreover, during the late 17th century, English adopted the word as it meaning full of energy or power.
+The word “energetic” comes from the Greek energeia, which relates to activity or operation.
+First of all, energeia was connected to energos, meaning active or working.
+Over time, this Greek root influenced Latin and then entered Old French.

 Example Sentences: